MoulyaJavali/Online-shopping-website/README.md

 # Online-shopping-website
-This project is a simple display of ahopping website, created to practice and demonstrate proficiency in HTML and CSS.
+This project is a simple display of shopping website, created to practice and demonstrate proficiency in HTML and CSS.